Part 4. Python Package Development

 Anyone can recreate your analysis with the same tools.

-No more “it works on my machine” problems.
+This removes the “it works on my machine” problem.

 # Students focus on analysis, not data wrangling

-You’ll join a rich ecosystem of geospatial packages:
+You will be joining a rich ecosystem of geospatial packages.

 Week Activity Weight